simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

 {{< figure src="onocoy-rewards.jpg" alt="Onocoy Reward calculation" link="https://docs.onocoy.com/documentation/topics/reward-calculation" >}}

 ______

+## Understanding Onocoy's GNSS Capabilities and Requirements.

+Exploring the GNSS capabilities of **Onocoy** sheds light on the diverse channels and bands it supports.
+As a rule of thumb, a broader range of **bands and constellations** translates to enhanced rewards within the network.
+For an in-depth understanding, refer to the insights shared in **section 4.2.1** of the whitepaper, which is accessible on **LinkedIn** [here](https://www.linkedin.com/posts/onocoy_onocoys-whitepaper-activity-7100819491936169985-EZmo?utm_source=share&utm_medium=member_desktop) and soon on the official website.

+**Update rates**, a crucial factor, cater differently to miners and **RTK Rovers**, who are the data consumers utilizing the Onocoy service.
+Miners find stability with a rate of **1Hz**, ensuring steady data contribution.
+In contrast, higher update rates like 10Hz, 20Hz, or even 100Hz predominantly serve RTK Rovers' needs for real-time precision.

+Addressing the notion of **minimum required position accuracy**, Onocoy adopts a pragmatic approach.
+Straying from stringent demands, the system's meticulous processing accurately determines device positions during validation steps, ensuring reliability without undue accuracy expectations.

+**Signal-to-Noise Ratio (SNR)** and **signal levels** emerge as pivotal factors. **SNR above 40 dBHz**, preferably reaching around 45 dBHz, signifies optimal performance.
+Lower SNR values, stemming from factors like extended cables or antenna quality, can elevate code/carrier noise, potentially affecting measurement quality.
+Two fundamental principles guide this aspect:

+- Ensuring an unobstructed **360-degree sky view** for the antenna, ensuring unhindered signal access.
+- Aiming for a **secure and stable antenna mount** to counteract vibrations and instability.

+This comprehensive approach forms the bedrock of reliable and robust data contribution to the Onocoy network.

+____

 ## Why DIY a Onocoy Reference Station?

 Creating your own **DIY Onocoy reference station** offers several compelling advantages.
 Firstly, it provides a **cost-effective solution**, enabling you to save on setup expenses while achieving **high precision** in *location-based applications*.
 Secondly, the customization options allow you to tailor the **hardware and software** to your specific needs, enhancing **flexibility and adaptability**.
 Moreover, **DIY setup empowers you** with a deeper understanding of the technology, enabling you to **troubleshoot and innovate**.
 Lastly, contributing to the **Onocoy network** not only improves your own accuracy but also lets you play a vital role in advancing **global navigation systems** while **earning rewards** for your data contributions.

+______

 ## Hardware Requirements:
 One of the following is **required**.
 We basically just need any **efficient and low powered computer** we can get our hands on that also runs Linux.
 Any **Raspberry PI**, **Intel NUC**, or similar will do.
 They don't have to be all that powerful.
 However, we will recommend you have at least **32g-64g of storage**, **4g of RAM**, and at least **2 CPU threads**.
 For this, we will be targeting a **budget of around $50-$200** for compute hardware, but feel free to go higher if it suits your needs.
 Our **power target** is approximately **10w average**.